elizabeth-poggie/2022-personal-website/_WIPs/negotiation.md

 ## Leverage
 - **Positive:** The ability to give someone what they want.
 When someone responds with "I want..." you have positive leverage
 - **Negative:** The ability to hurt someone.
 Direct threats shut down the negotiation and even subtle ones are risky.
 If you need to use this form of leverage then hit them with: "It seems like you do not care what position you are leaving me in." as a subtle tactic.
-- **Normative:** Using your counterparts norms to bring them around.
-If you can show inconsitencies between their beliefs and actions, you have normative leverage.
+- **Normative:** If you can show inconsitencies between their beliefs and actions, you have normative leverage.
 No one wants to be seen as a Hypocrite.